shakfu/awesome-audio/python-in-music.md

 * [audiere](http://audiere.sourceforge.net/) - Audiere is a high-level audio API.
 It can play Ogg VorbisAU, MP3, FLACAS, uncompressed WAV, AIFF, MOD, S3M, XM, and ITAN files.
 For audio output, Audiere supports DirectSound or WinMM in Windows, OSS on Linux and Cygwin, and SGI AL on IRIX.

-* [audiolab](http://www.ar.media.kyoto-u.ac.jp/members/david/softwares/audiolab/) - audiolab is a small Python package (now part of (http://scikits.appspot.com/audiolab|scikits)) to import data from audio files to numpy arrays and export data from numpy arrays to audio files.
-It uses libsndfile from Erik Castro de Lopo for the underlying IO, which supports many different audio formats: http://www.mega-nerd.com/libsndfile/

 * [GStreamer Python Bindings](http://gstreamer.freedesktop.org/modules/gst-python.html) - GStreamer is a big multimedia library, it is very simple to use it with these python bindings.
 Many applications rely on it (Exaile, Pitivi, Jokosher, Listen usw.).
 Online documentation can be found on http://pygstdocs.berlios.de/

 * [improviser](http://improviser.onderstekop.nl/) - Automatic music generation software.
 Experiments in musical content generation.

-* [python-musical](http://code.google.com/p/python-musical/) - Python library for music theory, synthesis, and playback.
-Contains a collection of audio wave generators and filters powered by numpy.
-Also contains a pythonic music theory library for handling notes, chords, scales.
-Can load, save, and playback audio.

 * [LoopJam](http://loopjam.wordpress.com/) - Instant 1 click remixing of sample loops, able to boost your creativity and multiply your sample loop library.
 Remix audio loops on a slice level, apply up to 9 FX to individual slices or create countless versions using LJ's auto-remix feature (jam) which re-arranges the audio loop forming musical patterns.

 * [Loris](http://www.cerlsoundgroup.org/Loris/) - Loris is an Open Source C++ class library implementing analysis, manipulation, and synthesis of digitized sounds using the Reassigned Bandwidth-Enhanced Additive Sound Model.
 Loris supports modified resynthesis and manipulations of the model data, such as time- and frequency-scale modification and sound morphing.
 Loris includes support and wrapper code for building extension modules for various scripting languages (Python, Tcl, Perl).

 * [MusicKit](http://musickit.sourceforge.net/) - The MusicKit is an object-oriented software system for building music, sound, signal processing, and MIDI applications.
 It has been used in such diverse commercial applications as music sequencers, computer games, and document processors.
 Professors and students in academia have used the MusicKit in a host of areas, including music performance, scientific experiments, computer-aided instruction, and physical modeling.
 PyObjC is required to use this library in Python.

-* [pyao](http://ekyo.nerim.net/software/pyogg/index.html) - pyao provides Python bindings for (http://xiph.org/ao/|libao), a cross-platform audio output library.
-It supports audio output on Linux (OSS, ALSA, PulseAudio, esd), MacOS X, Windows, BSD and some more.

 * [pyAudio](http://people.csail.mit.edu/hubert/pyaudio/) - PyAudio provides Python bindings for PortAudio, the cross-platform audio I/O library.
 Using PyAudio, you can easily use Python to play and record audio on a variety of platforms.
 Seems to be a successor of fastaudio, a once popular binding for PortAudio